Abiy Ahmed: Cabinet reshuffle

 In the parliamentary session held on 16 October 2018, Abiy proposed to reduce the number of ministries from 28 to 20 with half of the cabinet positions for female ministers, a first in the history of the country.
 The new cabinet restructure included the first female president, Sahle-Work Zewde; the first female minister of the Ministry of Defense, Aisha Mohammed Musa; the first female minister of the new Ministry of Peace, Muferiat Kamil responsible for the Ethiopian Federal Police and the intelligence agencies; the first female press secretary for the Office of the Prime Minister, Billene Seyoum Woldeyes.

 Internet shutdowns

 According to NGOs like Human Rights Watch and NetBlocks, politically motivated Internet shutdowns have intensified in severity and duration under the leadership of Abiy Ahmed despite the country's rapid digitalization and reliance on cellular internet connectivity in recent years.
 In 2020, Internet shutdowns by the Ethiopian government had been described as "frequently deployed".
 Access Now said that shutdowns have become a "go-to tool for authorities to muzzle unrest and activism."
-His government will the cut internet as and when, "it's neither water nor air" have said Abiy.
+His government will cut internet as and when, "it's neither water nor air" have said Abiy.